-- (iii) (c) - (iv) (b) : Light reactions (or photochemical phase) of photosynthesis mainly occur on the grana thylakoids.
+- (iv) (b) : Light reactions (or photochemical phase) of photosynthesis mainly occur on the grana thylakoids.
 Dark reactions (or biosynthetic phase) which involve synthesis of carbohydrates by CO2 fixation, occur in the stroma (or matrix) of chloroplasts.
-The chloroplast matrix of higher plants stores starch temporarily in the form of starch granules. - (v) (b): Light reactions are also called photochemical phase whereas dark reactions are also called biochemical phase. - 21.
-Differences between light and dark phases in photosynthesis are as follows:
+The chloroplast matrix of higher plants stores starch temporarily in the form of starch granules. - (v) (b) : Light reactions are also called photochemical phase whereas dark reactions are also called biochemical phase.

+21. Differences between light and dark phases in

 S. No. Light phase Dark phase (i) It occurs over thylakoids.
 It occurs in matrix of chloroplasts. (ii) The phase is dependent on light.
 The phase does not require light. (iii) Temperature has little effect over it.
-It is influenced by temperature. (iv) It produces NADPH and ATP (assimilatory power). (v) Oxygen is evolved.
+It is influenced by temperature. (iv) It produces ATP (assimila It produces NADPH and ATP (assimilatory power).
+It consumes NADPH and ATP. (v) Oxygen is evolved.
 Glucose is the end product.